Managing Your Business

 If you are a small business owner, then you are probably well-acquainted with the daily challenges that come with running a company.
-You may also already that the statistics for new businesses is not always so great - 50% of new businesses fail within the first five years.
-Thirty percent of those new companies will still be around after a decade.
+You may also already know that the statistics for new businesses are not always so great - 50% of new businesses fail within the first five years and only 30%of those new companies will still be around after a decade.

-For the brand new newbies, there are a number of hurdles that most business owners will encounter within the first few years, and one of those primary issues is low cash flow.
-According to recent reports, approximately one-fourth of new business failures can be attributed to too little money to keep the company afloat.
+There are a number of hurdles that most business owners will encounter within the first few years, and one of those primary issues is low cash flow.
+It’s approximated that 25% of new business failures can be attributed to too little money to keep the company afloat.